senthilkumarm1901/senthilkumarm1901/README.md

        - uses Sklearn in case of ML models and PyTorch ecosystem for DL
        - uses Pandas, Altair, Jupyter and Streamlit for Data Explorations and Visualization

-   - mostly a (self proclaimed) NLP Fanboy but loves data in general too
+   - mostly a (self proclaimed) NLP Fanboy but loves analysing data in general

 ## I typically build ...